Danny L Harle

-Daniel Jack Eisner Harle (born 25 September 1989) is a British music producer and composer who records under the name Danny L Harle.
+Daniel Jack Eisner Harle, better known under the stage name Danny L Harle (born 25 September 1989), is a British music producer and composer.
 He was formerly signed to the London-based PC Music label and is a member of Dux Content with A. G. Cook.
-He has produced, composed, and remixed music for a number of artists; most prominently, he executive produced Caroline Polachek's albums Pang (2019), Desire, I Want to Turn Into You (2023) and produced some songs from Florence and The Machine’s album Everybody Scream (2025).
-Harle released his debut album Harlecore (2021) through the label Mad Decent, featuring collaborations with Polachek, Hudson Mohawke, and Lil Data.
+He has produced, composed, and remixed music for a number of artists; most prominently, he executive produced Caroline Polachek's albums Pang (2019) and Desire, I Want to Turn Into You (2023) and co-produced the albums Radical Optimism by Dua Lipa and Polari by Olly Alexander.
+Harle released his debut album Harlecore in 2021, followed by Cerulean in 2026, which featured collaborations with Polachek, Lipa, PinkPantheress, Clairo, and Julia Michaels.

 Early life

 Harle is the son of saxophonist John Harle.
 He played the cello as a child but did not have a strong interest in music until age 12, when he learned bass guitar after discovering bands like Slipknot and Madness.
 Harle is privately educated, having attended the £30,000 per annum King Alfred School in Hampstead.
 He later joined the Royal Academy of Music's junior jazz group.
 In 2006, John Harle recorded Daniel's song "Caesar Hath Wept" with the Duke Quartet.

 Harle went to Goldsmiths, University of London to study classical music.
 He began recording campy electronic music in 2010, influenced by Scandinavian skweee music.
 His thesis was chamber music that combined traditional musical instruments with video game consoles playing The Legend of Zelda: Ocarina of Time and Street Fighter II: The World Warrior.